Search StreamScheme

-While most people like to get rid of the lag they are experiencing on Twitch, there are times where you might want one to hide your position in a game or set up something special for your chat.
+While most people like to get rid of the lag they are experiencing on Twitch, there are times when you might want to hide your position in a game or set up something special for your chat.

 This guide will cover both how you can reduce your delay and add one so that your streaming needs will be covered.